kingcountylandlordproject/landlord-tracker/README.md

 For tables:

+`pre_` - data preprocessed from raw files

-`raw_` - raw aka source tables, imported into the database either directly from extract files or lightly preprocessed.
+`raw_` - raw aka source tables, imported into the database directly from extract files

 `int_` - intermediate tables; these only exist to help create other tables.